PaulKennett/LeafRange/README.md

 ### Limitations

-This range estimate is not very sophisticated.
-It doesn't know about terrain, weather, driving conditions, car weight, etc. The key benefits are; (a) it's not stupidly optimistic at the start of a drive, and (b) the range chart allows you to easily adjust your driving behaviour to achieve a desired range.
+THe range formula is simple; it's only factors are battery capacity, battery SOH and batter temperature.
+It doesn't know about terrain, weather, driving conditions, car weight, etc. The key benefits are; (a) it's not stupidly optimistic at the start of a drive, (b) it doesn't stop working at the bottom end, and (c) the chart allows you to adjust your driving behaviour to achieve a desired range.
+All those things improve your confidence and reduce range anxiety.

-The raw_Gids variable is stored as a single byte so can't got above 255.
-(A brand new 24 kWh Leaf has about 281 Gids when full.)
+The raw_Gids variable is stored as a single byte so can't go above 255.
+A brand new 24 kWh Leaf has about 281 Gids when full.
+This puts an upper bound on the range it can deal with of about 130 km (about 160 km on the GOM).

 ## Hardware